kasra-hosseini/privgem/README.md

 ## Credits

-`privgem` uses codes from several other libraries as listed below.
+`privgem` uses codes from other libraries as listed below.
 ⚠️ Please read the list <ins>carefully and cite the original</ins> codes/papers as well.

 * **PATE-CTGAN**